pokusew/fel-krp-project/README.md

 > [!WARNING]
 > 🚧 This is still a work in progress. **The security key is already usable.**
-> More detailed documentation will be added soon.
+> See the documentation at [lionkey.dev](https://lionkey.dev/).
+More detailed documentation will be added soon.
-> The main missing feature is state persistence to the flash memory on STM32H533 (currently all state is reset when power is lost).

 ## Content